 GOMB is required, pursuant to 20 ILCS 3005/7.3 et seq., to prepare annually and submit to the General Assembly an economic and fiscal policy report.
 Public Act 99-854 moved up the required date of publication of this report from the third business day in January to November 15th and added additional reporting requirements, including two additional years of forecasts and review of fiscal policy options when budgetary shortfalls are projected.
 This report (the "Economic and Fiscal Policy Report") is intended to provide additional information on the State's economic and fiscal objectives and fiscal policy intentions for the upcoming fiscal year and succeeding four fiscal years, and is not a projection of the financial condition of the State for this period.
 GOMB also publishes a quarterly unaudited report of revenues, expenditures, and other financing sources of major State funds.
 These reports are prepared primarily on a modified accrual basis and are available on GOMB's website (see APPENDIX F-WEBSITE INDEX).
 The most recent Economic and Fiscal Policy Report was released on October 23, 2019 (the "Report").
-The Report explains that, without changes to the trajectory of the State's finances, assuming baseline revenue growth under existing law without reflecting anticipated new revenues from Public Act 101-0027's legalization of adult use cannabis or from the Income Tax Proposal, and assuming no significant new spending reforms or controls, year-end accounts payable would grow year by year during the five-year reporting period from \$5.894 billion at the end of Fiscal Year 2020 to \$19.230 billion in
+The Report explains that, without changes to the trajectory of the State's finances, assuming baseline revenue growth under existing law without reflecting anticipated new revenues from Public Act 101-0027's legalization of adult use cannabis or from the Income Tax Proposal, and assuming no significant new spending reforms or controls, year-end accounts payable would grow year by year during the five-year reporting period from \$5.894 billion at the end of Fiscal Year 2020 to \$19.230 billion in Year Fiscal 2025.

-Fiscal Year 2025.
 The Report is available at https://www2.illinois.gov/sites/budget/Pages/PolicyReports.aspx.
-The 2020 Report is expected to be published on or around November 15, 2020.